forgeworkgaia/wisp_irrigator/README.md

 Find the switch case in the [Valve_3wire library](https://github.com/forgeworkgaia/wislib_valve_3wire), required for this wisp.

-Each case is set up to be a custom defined cycle.
+Each case you define is used to create a custom cycle, in the event you have multiple valves.

 The default is case 1, which turns the valve on for five minutes every hour around the clock.

 #### How the code works